scalapb/zio-grpc/docs/generated-code.md

 // myAppLogicNeedsEnv needs access to a ServiceNameClient.
 We turn it into
-// a self-contained effect (IO) by providing the layer to it: val myAppLogic1 = myAppLogicNeedsEnv.provideCustomLayer(clientLayer)
+// a self-contained effect (IO) by providing the layer to it: val myAppLogic1 = myAppLogicNeedsEnv.provideLayer(clientLayer)

 object LayeredApp extends zio.ZIOAppDefault {
-  def run: URIO[ZEnv, ExitCode] = myAppLogic1.exitCode
+  def run: UIO[ExitCode] = myAppLogic1.exitCode
 }
 ```

 Here the application is broken to multiple value assignments so you can see the types.
 The first effect `myAppLogicNeedsEnv` uses accessor functions, which makes it depend on  an environment of type `ServiceNameClient`.
-It chains the `unary` RPC with printing the result to the console, and hence the final inferred effect type is `ServiceNameClient with Has[Console]`.
+It chains the `unary` RPC with printing the result to the console, and hence the final inferred effect type is `ServiceNameClient`.
 Once we provide our custom layer, the effect type is `ZEnv`, which we can use with ZIO's `exit` method.

 ### Using a Managed Client